 - Current Remote Desktop Services customers who want to reduce the attack surface of their deployment by using Azure AD Application Proxy.
-This scenario gives a limited set of two-step verification and conditional access controls to RDS.
+This scenario gives a set of two-step verification and Conditional Access controls to RDS.

 How Application Proxy fits in the standard RDS deployment

 A standard RDS deployment includes various Remote Desktop role services running on Windows Server.
 Looking at the Remote Desktop Services architecture, there are multiple deployment options.
 Unlike other RDS deployment options, the RDS deployment with Azure AD Application Proxy (shown in the following diagram) has a permanent outbound connection from the server running the connector service.
 Other deployments leave open inbound connections through a load balancer.

 In an RDS deployment, the RD Web role and the RD Gateway role run on Internet-facing machines.
 These endpoints are exposed for the following reasons: